fsharp/fslang-design/RFCs/FS-1098-inline-if-lambda.md

 # Unresolved questions

-* [ ] Do we use this through FSharp.Core?
-Yes, I believe so.
+* [x] Do we use this through FSharp.Core where existing inline functions take function parameters?
+Answer: Yes, we will.
+* [x] Is a warning or error given if used on a parameter of non-inline functions?
+Answer: Yes, we will emit an error.